Logo

 Similar to Aave, Curve has been operating since January 2020 without any major exploits or hacks.
 It had over $24 billion dollars of total value locked in the protocol at its peak, acting as a huge bounty for any hacker to exploit the protocol if it were possible.

-Curve Interest Rates
+Curve Finance Crypto Interest Rates

 Liquidity providers on Curve can earn yield varying from 0% to over 200%, as yields depend on trading activity and token incentives.
 The higher yields usually come from providing liquidity for small market cap coins, with increased directional risks for liquidity providers.
-These sorts of opportunities are usually more attractive to users involved in yield farming.

 How are Curve and OUSD Related?